jsdelivrbot/phyposts.github.io/_posts/2018-08-22-simple-pendulum.markdown

 $$

-The relevant derivatives of the Euler-Lagrange equation are
+The relevant derivatives to the Euler-Lagrange equation are

 $$
 \begin{align}